serverless/serverless/README.md

 ## Plugins
 Serverless is composed of Plugins.
 A group of default Plugins ship with the Framework, and here are some others you can add to improve/help your workflow:
 * [Meta Sync](https://github.com/serverless/serverless-meta-sync) - Securely sync your the variables in your project's `_meta/variables` across your team.
+* [Offline](https://github.com/dherault/serverless-offline) - Emulate AWS Lambda and Api Gateway locally to speed up your development cycles.
+* [Hook Scripts](https://github.com/kennu/serverless-plugin-hookscripts) - Easily create shell script hooks that are run whenever Serverless actions are executed.
+* [CORS](https://github.com/joostfarla/serverless-cors-plugin) - Adds support for CORS (Cross-origin resource sharing).
 * [Serve](https://github.com/Nopik/serverless-serve) - Simulate API Gateway locally, so all function calls can be run via localhost.
-* [Offline](https://github.com/dherault/serverless-offline) - Emulate AWS λ and APIG locally to speed up your development cycles.
+* [Webpack](https://github.com/asprouse/serverless-webpack-plugin) - Use Webpack to optimize your Serverless Node.js Functions.
-* [Hook Scripts](https://github.com/kennu/serverless-plugin-hookscripts) - Easily create shell script hooks that are run whenever Serverless actions are executed.
+* [Serverless Client](https://github.com/serverless/serverless-client-s3) - Deploy and config a web client for your Serverless project to S3.
 * [Alerting](https://github.com/martinlindenberg/serverless-plugin-alerting) - This Plugin adds Cloudwatch Alarms with SNS notifications for your Lambda functions.
 * [Optimizer](https://github.com/serverless/serverless-optimizer-plugin) - Optimizes your code for performance in Lambda.
 Supports coffeeify, babelify and other transforms
-* [CORS](https://github.com/joostfarla/serverless-cors-plugin) - Adds support for CORS (Cross-origin resource sharing).
 * [CloudFormation Validator](https://github.com/tmilewski/serverless-resources-validation-plugin) - Adds support for validating your CloudFormation template.
 * [Prune](https://github.com/Nopik/serverless-lambda-prune-plugin) - Delete old versions of AWS lambdas from your account so that you don't exceed the code storage limit.
 * [Base-Path](https://github.com/daffinity/serverless-base-path-plugin) - Sets a base path for all API Gateway endpoints in a Component.
 * [Test](https://github.com/arabold/serverless-test-plugin) - A Simple Integration Test Framework for Serverless.
 * [SNS Subscribe](https://github.com/martinlindenberg/serverless-plugin-sns) - This plugin easily subscribes your lambda functions to SNS notifications.
 * [JSHint](https://github.com/joostfarla/serverless-jshint-plugin) - Detect errors and potential problems in your Lambda functions.
-* [Webpack](https://github.com/asprouse/serverless-webpack-plugin) - Use Webpack to optimize your Serverless Node.js Functions
-* [Serverless Client](https://github.com/serverless/serverless-client-s3) - Deploy and config a web client for your Serverless project to S3.

 ## Contributing
 We love our contributors!
 If you'd like to contribute to the project, feel free to submit a PR.
 But please keep in mind the following guidelines: